Education Department cut by half. Will Trump still try to shut it down?

 Why We Wrote This

-The agency cuts come after fulfilling President Donald Trump’s campaign promise to shut down the Education Department.
+The agency cuts come after President Donald Trump promised to shut down the Education Department.
 Critics argue cutbacks are less about improving student outcomes and more about instituting a conservative agenda.

 The Education Department serves a variety of functions, such as collecting data, monitoring student achievement, helping low-income students and students with disabilities, and investigating civil rights violations, among other responsibilities.
 At the college level, the department administers $1.5 trillion in student loans; Pell grants aimed at helping low-income students; as well as FAFSA, the financial aid system used by a majority of students and their families to pay for college.